Getting High-Level Data From Airtable To Asana: Unito on Unito

 We use Asana throughout the organization for cross-team collaboration.
 Our product managers and project managers use it to organize initiatives and roadmaps while individual collaborators use it to keep track of their tasks.
 We didn’t want to force the developers working on new integrations to go through Airtable every time they needed an update.
 We needed to get the crucial information that was locked in Airtable over into Asana.
 For that we used Unito.

-Start with a one-way flow between Airtable and Asana
+Crafting a one-way flow from Airtable to Asana

 Unito has some of the deepest two-way integrations for work management tools on the market today.
 But in this case, we don’t need information to go from Asana to Airtable; we just need to get it out of Airtable.
 So even though Unito excels at building two-way relationships between tools, it handles one-way flows just as well.